supahcraig/redpanda_basics/Deploying Red Panda/TLS_enabled-1node.md

 This will need to go into a file called `broker.cnf`

 You will need to modify the `[ alt names ]` section as per your speficic needs.
 For POC purposes, what you'll probably want is to include at a minimum the _private_ IP's of your brokers.
 In this example I've included the private DNS, the private IP, and the public IP of my only broker.
+If you happen to have multiple brokers, the `broker.cnf` will need additional entries for the DNS & private IP's of the brokers.

 ```